 The severity of DUI charges can depend on whether you’ve been in an accident, whether it’s your first, second, or subsequent offense, whether you’re considered a “habitual offender,” whether you had any children in the car at the time of your arrest, and whether anyone was injured or killed as a result of your driving.

-If you’ve been issued a DUI citation by the arresting officer, this citation acts as your driver’s license for the next 10 days.
-Unless you request a formal review hearing within this 10-day period, after the 10th day, your license will be administratively suspended.
-This means that even if you’re ultimately acquitted of the DUI charges or charges are dropped, your license will be suspended for at least 6 months or until the case has concluded.
+This means that even if you’re eventually acquitted of the DUI charges or charges are dropped, your license will be suspended for at least 6 months or until the case has concluded.

 Although the best defense for your case will depend on the specific facts presented, some of the most common (and successful) defenses include: